Skip to main content

 Canadian Open Access Legal Citation Guide, 2024 - available through CanLII, this guide helps with citation of legal documents and other information, but does not provide instruction for formatting or writing style.

 Canadian legal citation uses footnotes rather than in-text citations.
-When citing always include the full citation the first time it is mentioned, and then use abbreviations and the Latin phrases (Ibid and supra) for all citations after.
+When citing always include the full citation the first time it is mentioned, and then use abbreviations and the Latin phrases (ibid and supra) for all citations after.
 Below are a few standard examples of how to cite, but when in doubt always refer to the McGill Guide as this is by no means an exhaustive list.

-How to cite a case with the CGULC:
+How to cite a case with the CGULC

 When citing a case you need to include the parties involved and the date and court it was heard in.
 In the below example, the two parties involved are "R" (Latin for Rex or Regina, or the Crown) and Boutilier.
 The case was decided in 2017 in the Supreme Court of Canada and it was the 64th case heard that year.